shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

-**Breaking: AIxBlock is going to open-source its full code shortly.
+**Breaking: AIxBlock is going to open-source its full code soon in Q1-2025.
 Please follow us for more updates.
 Here is a brief overview of our project.**

 # AIxBlock